rubenmromero/ec2-amis/README.md

 2. If you want to schedule the periodic tool execution, copy the [ec2_amis](cron.d/ec2_amis) template to the `/etc/cron.d` directory and replace the existing `<tags>` with the appropiate values:

-        # From the project root path
+        # From the project root folder
         $ sudo cp cron.d/ec2_amis /etc/cron.d
         $ sudo vi /etc/cron.d/ec2_amis